Benefits of Porcelain Veneers

 Things Porcelain Veneers Can Do For Your Smile

 Have a bad coffee habit?
 Trying to kick smoking to the curb?
-Then you know all too well teeth can be easily stained with even the food we eat or habits we keep.
-But teeth can also become stained or discolored by many other things.
-Age-induced yellowing, bad oral hygiene, genetics, and color additives in foods and beverages.
+Then you know all too well teeth can be easily stained by the food we eat or through the habits we keep.
+But teeth can also become stained or discolored by many other things, such as age-induced yellowing, bad oral hygiene, genetics, and color additives in foods and beverages.
 Sometimes brightening can be attained with better hygiene practices, teeth whitening kits or a professional whitening.
-Some cases, however, there is nothing that can be done and the teeth will always have a discoloration that goes beyond the surface.
-Adding veneers with a more natural life like color would be the best way to match your teeth that aren’t discolored.
+In other cases, however, nothing can be done and the teeth will always have a discoloration that goes beyond the surface.
+Adding veneers with a more natural life-like color would be the best way to match your teeth that aren’t discolored.
 The process has become so advanced that the color of your good teeth can be matched almost like a swatch.

 Teeth are mainly made of calcium and enamel and are very strong.
-That being said it doesn’t mean teeth can’t become fragmented or lose their shape and strength.
+However, it doesn’t mean teeth can’t become fragmented or lose their shape and strength.
 A bad fall face first can cause a significant oral injury and knock out a tooth or chip it significantly.
 Sleeping habits such as grinding your teeth in your sleep can also cause tooth deformation.
-Genetics can also play a role in the shape of a tooth as well.
-You could have easily inherited that distinctly crooked tooth of your grandfather or teeth that are too round or pointed.
-Veneers that are shaped to a custom look that you like and that fits your smile is a permanent solution and adds confidence to your smile.
+Genetics can also play a role in the shape of a tooth.
+You could have inherited that distinctly crooked tooth of your grandfather or teeth that are too round or pointed.
+Veneers that are shaped to a custom look that you like and that fits your smile are a permanent solution and adds confidence to your smile.

-Sometimes a large gap between your teeth can be a signature smile, like Michael Strahan of the New York Giants, but in most cases it’s a sore spot with people.
-In most cases, gaps or misaligned teeth like these are corrected with orthodontics, a form of cosmetic dentistry.
-If the gaps or alignment issues are minor though, veneers are a more efficient option and give instant results.
+Sometimes a large gap between your teeth can be a signature smile, like Michael Strahan’s of the New York Giants, but in most cases, it’s a sore spot with people.
+Gaps or misaligned teeth like these are usually corrected with orthodontics, a form of cosmetic dentistry.
+If the gaps or alignment issues are minor, though, veneers are a more efficient option and give instant results.

-Typically the size of your teeth should be proportionate to your lips and the size of your visible gumline.
-Teeth that fall short of this size can be compensated with porcelain veneers.
-The veneers add length to the teeth and balance out the proportions which result in a beautiful uniform smile.
-It should be noted though that veneers aren’t always effective, sometimes a tooth is just too short or has been worn down by infection or injury.
+Typically, the size of your teeth should be proportionate to your lips and the size of your visible gumline.
+Teeth that fall short of this size can be compensated for with porcelain veneers.
+The veneers add length to the teeth and balance out the proportions, resulting in a beautiful uniform smile.
+It should be noted though that veneers aren’t always effective; sometimes a tooth is just too short or has been worn down by infection or injury.
 In that case, a porcelain crown is another option that you should explore.

 The ideal candidate for porcelain veneers will be generally healthy and display good dental hygiene habits, such as brushing and flossing.
 Any plaque, decay, and gum disease must be addressed prior to the procedure.
 The technique is only for someone with fully grown teeth, so children are never a candidate for porcelain veneers.
 During your free consultation appointment at a dental office like Uptown Cosmetic and Implant Dentistry, Dr. Velasco, a dental surgeon, will determine if you will make a good candidate for the procedure.
 It’s also important to consider dental insurance coverage and the cost of veneers, as dental insurance may not always cover cosmetic procedures.

 Porcelain Veneers Procedure

 At your next visit, a special cement will be used to bond each veneer to the corresponding tooth.
-These must be placed one by one, to ensure the closest possible fit over the original tooth.
-Once each porcelain veneer is in place, a specialized, concentrated beam of light will warm the cement so that it will adhere with a strong bond.
+Veneers are placed one by one, to ensure the closest possible fit over the original tooth.
+Once each porcelain veneer is in place, a specialized, concentrated beam of light will warm the cement so that adheres with a strong bond.
 When this is complete, Dr. Velasco will check over the mouth and ensure the veneers have not disrupted your natural bite.

 Porcelain veneers, also known as dental veneers, will normally require two to three visits, depending on the number of teeth being treated and the individual patient.
 A follow-up appointment with Dr. Velasco may be scheduled in a few weeks to make sure your new veneers are settling in and there is no irritation to the gums.
 It’s important to discuss the average cost of veneers with your dental office, as well as any potential dental insurance coverage.

 What Our Patients Have to Say